ROCm/MIOpen/docs/install.md

 ## Prerequisites

 * More information about ROCm stack via [ROCm Information Portal](https://docs.amd.com/).
-* A ROCm enabled platform, more info [here](https://rocm.github.io/install.html).
+* A ROCm enabled platform, more info {doc}`here <rocm-install-on-linux:reference/system-requirements>`.
 * Base software stack, which includes:
   * HIP -
     * HIP and HCC libraries and header files.
   * OpenCL - OpenCL libraries and header files.
-* [MIOpenGEMM](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM) - enable various functionalities including transposed and dilated convolutions.
+* [MIOpenGEMM](https://github.com/ROCm/MIOpenGEMM) - enable various functionalities including transposed and dilated convolutions.
   * This is optional on the HIP backend, and required on the OpenCL backend.
   * Users can enable this library using the cmake configuration flag `-DMIOPEN_USE_MIOPENGEMM=On`, which is enabled by default when OpenCL backend is chosen.
-* [ROCm cmake](https://github.com/RadeonOpenCompute/rocm-cmake) - provide cmake modules for common build tasks needed for the ROCM software stack.
+* [ROCm cmake](https://github.com/ROCm/rocm-cmake) - provide cmake modules for common build tasks needed for the ROCM software stack.
 * [Half](http://half.sourceforge.net/) - IEEE 754-based half-precision floating point library
 * [Boost](http://www.boost.org/)
-  * MIOpen uses `boost-system` and `boost-filesystem` packages to enable persistent [kernel cache](https://rocmsoftwareplatform.github.io/MIOpen/doc/html/cache.html)
+  * MIOpen uses `boost-system` and `boost-filesystem` packages to enable persistent [kernel cache](./cache.md)
   * Version 1.79 is recommended, older version may need patches to work on newer systems, e.g. boost1{69,70,72} w/glibc-2.34
 * [SQLite3](https://sqlite.org/index.html) - reading and writing performance database
 * [MIOpenTENSILE](https://github.com/ROCmSoftwarePlatform/MIOpenTensile) - users can enable this library using the cmake configuration flag`-DMIOPEN_USE_MIOPENTENSILE=On`. (deprecated after ROCm 5.1.1)